Searching for the axion-like particle at the EIC: Summary and discussion

-It is evident that the measurement of light-by-light scattering at the Pb-Pb collision, as compared to the other processes, yields the strongest constraint on the value of $g_{a\gamma\gamma}$.
-The expected limit from the EIC could be stronger than the off $Z$-pole measurement at the LEP and the light-by-light scattering at the LHC.
-Furthermore, with the integrated luminosity of $3000~{\rm fb}^{-1}$, the upper limit from the EIC could be comparable to the Pb-Pb collision in some ALP mass region.
-Therefore, we emphasize that the photon fusion production at the EIC is complementary to the other processes in the measurement of the ALP-photon coupling.
+We show the comparison of probing the $g_{a\gamma\gamma}$ at the EIC with other measurements in Fig.~\ref{FIG:com}.
+It is evident that the $Z$-pole measurement $Z\to \gamma a$ (yellow region), as compared to the other processes, yields the strongest constraint on the value of $g_{a\gamma\gamma}$.
+But this conclusion is only available when we consider one operator in the analysis.
+We also notice that the expected limit from the EIC with proton beam (orange region) could be stronger than the off $Z$-pole measurement (green region) at the LEP and the Light-by-Light scattering at the LHC (pink region), while the expected limit from the Pb beam at the EIC (gray region) could be comparable to the measurement at the the Pb-Pb collision (blue region).
+Finally, we emphasize that the photon fusion production at the EIC is complementary to the other processes in the measurement of the ALP-photon coupling.

-{\bf Acknowledgments.} The authors thanks Hao Zhang for helpful discussion.
-The work of Y. Liu is supported in part by the National Science Foundation of China under Grand No. 11805013, 12075257, BY is supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under Contract DE-AC52-06NA25396 through the LANL/LDRD Program, as well as the TMD topical collaboration for nuclear theory.